 Where are your mats made?

 Our mats are assembled in China.
-Materials are sourced from various regions of Asia depending on availability and quality.
+Materials are sourced from various regions of Asia depending on availability, sustainablility and quality.
 We have maintained great relationships with high quality providers since 1994.
 Today, the vast majority of tatami manufacturers are based in China.
-Most of the remaining Japanese producers now use a synthetic paper surface and foam filling for mats.
-It was once commonplace to see Igusa or rush grass used for the surface of the mats growing in Japan,but today it is much less common.
-As the number of Tatami Mat producers declined in Japan, they began to flourish in China.
+Of the few remaining Japanese producers, most use a synthetic paper surface and foam filling for mats.
+It was once commonplace to see rush grass, used for the surface of the mats, growing and thriving in Japan, but today it is much less common.
+As the number of Tatami Mat producers declined in Japan, rush grass became more common in China and has flourished.

 How long do mats last?

-Mats should last 8-10 years or more but it depends on the amount of wear and tear, care, maintenance and the environment they are used in.
-Mats can last up to 15 years or more.
+Mats can last up to 10 years or more but it solely depends on the amount of wear and tear, care, maintenance and the environment they are used in.
 Regular care and maintenance is key.

 What are your mats filled with?

-Our mats are filled with 100% rice straw fill.
+Our mats are filled with 100% rice straw.
 We do not compromise quality by adding foam or cardboard.
-Compressed rice straw fill is very durable and provides a strong foundation.
+Compressed rice straw is very durable and provides a strong foundation.
 Foam is a petroleum by-product which isn't eco-friendly and will compress and break down over time.
 Cardboard or fiber board materials are inferior to rice straw filling.
 We offer pure, rice straw filled mats only.

 How do I clean spills?